powerd6-old/schemas/docs/focus.md

 Type: string

-A unique identifier
+A unique identifier.

 ## `name`

 Type: string

-The human readable name
+The human readable name.

 ## `description`

 Type: [markdown-string](markdown-string.md)

-The description of the focus and what it encompasses
+The description of the focus and what it encompasses.

 ## `attribute`